radical-cybertools/ExTASY/doc/pages/trouble.rst

 This means no session was created, mostly due to error in the MongoDB URL that is present in the resource configuration file.
 Please check the URL that you have used.
 If the URL is correct, you should check the system on which the MongoDB is hosted.

-Error : Prompted for unkown password
+Error: Prompted for unkown password
 ------------------------------------

 If you get an error similar to,